MatthewDLudwig/NimiqWrapper/README.md

       - The miner will not start mining by default, and `startMining` must be called after this function to start mining.
     - Parameters:
       - `options`
+        - `soloMine`
+		  - This property can be used to solo mine instead of with a pool.
+		  - false (meaning pool miner will be used by default)
+		  - Boolean
+        - `extraData`
+		  - This property can be used to set the extraData the miner will use.
+		  - An empty Uint8Array
+		  - Uint8Array or a string.
         - `poolHost`
           - This property can be used to change which pool is connected to by the miner.
             - Do not include the port number in this property, and instead split it and use `poolPort` if necessary.